IRT Nostrand Avenue Line: Proposed expansion

 The line was planned to be extended to Marine Park, Brooklyn (at what is now Kings Plaza) under either Utica Avenue, using a brand-new line, or Nostrand Avenue and Flatbush Avenue.
 There were also alternate plans for the Nostrand Avenue Line to continue down Nostrand Avenue to Sheepshead Bay.

 In December 1918, the New York Public Service Commission considered constructing a yard for the line near its terminal, and possibly acquiring trackage rights on the Manhattan Beach Branch of the Long Island Rail Road so service could run to Manhattan Beach and Brighton Beach, if the line were electrified.

 In January 1919, the Public Service Commission decided that the Nostrand Avenue Line should be extended to Coney Island using the Manhattan Beach Branch.
 The extension would have meant that passengers wishing to get to Coney Island would not have to pay the double fare that was required to get there via the Brooklyn Rapid Transit lines.
 Previously, the construction of a yard south of Flatbush Avenue was considered, and the yard could be built in conjunction with the new extension.
-The Manhattan Beach Branch would have had to been electrified.
+The Manhattan Beach Branch would have had to be electrified.
 The connection was estimated to cost $250,000.
 Two additional tracks would have been built along the Manhattan Beach right-of-way so that the other tracks could be used for freight.
 With the additional costs of the tracks the project would have cost $950,000.

 The Nostrand Avenue line was planned to be extended in 1929 as part of the IND Second System.
 The line would have been extended as a subway to Kings Highway, and then as an elevated line to Avenue S at the cost of $7.4 million.
 South of Avenue S the line would continue to Voohries Avenue on a four-track structure shared with the proposed Utica Avenue Line for $3.2 million.

 In 1939, the IRT Nostrand Avenue Line was planned to be extended to Voorhies Avenue in Sheepshead Bay as a subway to Avenue T and an elevated from there to Voorhies Avenue.
 In 1946, the New York City Board of Transportation issued a $1 billion plan to extend subway service to the farthest reaches of the outer boroughs, and as part of the plan the line was again projected to extend to Voorhies Avenue.

 On September 13, 1951, the Board of Estimate approved a plan put forth by the Board of Transportation that would cost $500 million.
 As part of the plan the Nostrand Avenue Line was to be extended to Voorhies Avenue in Sheepshead Bay.

 In March 1954, the Transit Authority issued a $658 million construction program including the extension of the Nostrand Avenue Line to Avenue U, which would have cost $51.7 million.